ng-bootstrap/ng-bootstrap/README.md

 ```
 ## Supported browsers

-We support the same browsers and versions supported by both Bootstrap 4 and Angular 2, whichever is _more_ restrictive.
+We support the same browsers and versions supported by both Bootstrap 4 and Angular, whichever is _more_ restrictive.
-See [this](https://github.com/angular/angular/blob/master/README.md) for up-to-date Angular 2 browser support.
+See [this](https://github.com/angular/angular/blob/master/README.md) for up-to-date Angular browser support.

 * Chrome (45+)
 * Firefox (40+)